 - scam people into giving them money or personal details

-If you’ve been catfished by someone older and have sent nudes or done something else sexual, or are feeling pressured to, we have advice about this.
+If you’ve been catfished by someone older and have sent nudes or done something else sexual, or are feeling pressured to, we have advice about this in our grooming blog.

 1. Be cautious talking to someone new: Social media and online platforms make it easy for people to pretend to be someone else online.
 If you are contacted or added as a friend by someone new, take the time to determine that they are who they say they are before engaging with them.